zuo/unittest_expander/docs/reference.rst

    (typically, it is a test method, previously decorated with :func:`foreach`).

-   ———

-   Apart from exposing in a transparent way nearly all attributes of the proxied object, the public interface provided by this class includes the following instance attribute:
+   Apart from exposing in a transparent way nearly all attributes of the proxied object, the public interface provided by the :class:`Substitute` class includes the following instance attribute:

    .. attribute:: actual_object